 The Islamic New Year is a public holiday in places such as (but not exclusive to) India, Indonesia, Jordan, Malaysia, and the United Arab Emirates.
 It is not a nationwide public holiday in countries such as Australia, Canada, the United Kingdom or the United States.
 However, Islamic businesses and organizations may have altered opening hours and there may be some congestion around mosques, particularly in the evening and at night.

 Muharram is the first month in the Islamic year and a time of mourning and peace.
 It is forbidden for Muslims to fight during this month.
 A number of important events in Islamic history have occurred during this month.
-These include: the Battle of Karbala (currently in Iraq) in the year 680 CE, which enabled Husayn ibn Ali, a grandson of the Prophet Muhammed, and his army to enter the city on the first day of the month; the restriction of Husayn ibn Ali's access to water on the seventh day; and the death of Husayn ibn Ali and the defeat of his army on the 10th day of the month.
+These include: the Battle of Karbala (currently in Iraq) in the year 680 CE, which enabled Husayn ibn Ali, a grandson of the Prophet Muhammed, and his army to enter the city on the first day of the month; the restriction of Husayn ibn Ali's access to water on the seventh day; and the death of Husayn ibn Ali and his clan (Ahl al-Bayt) on the 10th day of the month.
 The Shi'a and Sunni denominations of Islam attach different weights to these events and mark them in different ways.